igors96/PokerHand/README.md

 ### Three of a kind: is the seventh in the list of hand ranks.
 Its probability of appearance is 2.1128%.
 Happens when there are three cards of the same denomination.
 The tiebreaker consists in analyzing the high value of the three of a kind.

 ### Two pair: is the eighth in the list of hand ranks.
 Its probability of appearance is 4.7539%.
 Happens when there are two cards of the same denomination and two cards of another denomination.
-The tiebreaker consists in analyzing the high value of the two pairs.
+The tiebreaker consists in analyzing the high value of the two pairs, one by one.
+If doesn't break the tie, the comparison goes to the remaining card denomination by the high value.
+It's possible to have a draw if ties in all comparisons.

 ### One pair: is the ninth in the list of hand ranks.
 Its probability of appearance is 42.2569%.
 Happens when there are two cards of the same denomination.
+The tiebreaker consists in analyzing the high value of the one pair.
+If doesn't break the tie, the comparison goes to the 3 remaining cards denomination by the high value, until have a winner.
+It's possible to have a draw if ties in all comparisons.

 ### High card: is the last in the list of hand ranks.
 Its probability of appearance is 50.1177%.
 Happens when there aren't any of the another 9 hand ranks.
 The card with the highest denomination is considered.
+If have a tie, goes to the highest denomination of the 4 remaining cards and so on until break the tie.
+It's possible to have a draw if ties in all comparisons.